 It wasn’t long after that Godfrey opened his first store in the Prahran Market in Melbourne, and then continued to revolutionise the vacuum cleaner business in Australia.
 He met his business partner, John Johnston, through a finance company and the two became partners over a handshake.

 The business grew from strength to strength over the years, and through a business partnership that lasted over 70 years the Godfreys brand became synonymous with vacuum cleaners.
 Godfrey Cohen passed away in 2004 after an amazing business career.
-John Johnston, now 99 years old, is a part-owner of Godfreys and still actively involved in the business.
+Today, John Johnston, now 100 years old, is the sole owner of Godfreys.

 From an original investment of $50, the Godfreys Group has grown to almost 200 stores across Australia and New Zealand, making it the largest vacuum cleaner retailer in the world.